The 59 Seconds That Annoyed Me

 | Ideal use case | atomic periodic task | periodic task + logs/deps | job queue, state, on-demand |

-1. Does the task need to react to an event in under a minute?
+1. Does the task need to react to an event in under one minute?

 If yes: daemon.
-Cron can't do better than one minute, and neither can a systemd timer
+Cron can't do better than one minute, and neither can systemd timer

 2. Does it need state between runs?

 If yes: daemon.
-Reading and writing a file at each run works up to a point,
+Reading and writing a file on each run works up to a point,

-but once there are multiple workers or decisions to make based on recent history,
+but once you have multiple workers or decisions based on recent history,

 a continuous process with in-memory state is cleaner.